cham207388/jib-pilot/context.md

 - Update `app.security.jwt.secret` and admin credentials for real environments.
 - Email uniqueness enforced across Student and UserAccount.
 - DTO naming: requests use `Create/Update...Request`, responses use `...Response`.
+- Compose JWT secret is currently set to a strong random value; change it for your own deployment.
+- Docker CLI not required in containers: `SPRING_DOCKER_COMPOSE_ENABLED` set to false in compose files to avoid Spring Boot trying to start Docker.